Magnolia, Queensland: Geography

 The locality is bounded to the west by Tinana Creek (a tributary of the Mary River) and to the north by Tulesco Road.

 The Teddington Weir impounds Tinana Creek with Weir Road crossing the creek through downstream of the weir connecting Magnolia with neighbouring Teddington.
 Depending on the flow of water over the weir, the road crossing may be over a dry road or through shallow water.
 There is a water treatment facility on the Teddington side of the weir.
 The weir and the water treatment facility are operated by the Fraser Coast Regional Council and supply drinking water to the Maryborough area.

 The land use in the locality is a mix of crop growing (mostly sugarcane), grazing on native vegetation, and some rural residential housing.

 History

+Between around 1868 and 1877, a 3,000-acre plantation at Magnolia was managed by Octave Fariola, a Belgian-born former Union Army officer who had also served as part of the Fenian Rising in Ireland in 1867, who had arrived in the colony under the assumed name Octave De Libert following his release from Kilmainham Gaol in Ireland.
+Farming in partnership with the Hon.
+William Fielding, he was credited by the Brisbane Courier with being the first grower in the province to crush sugar cane during the winter months, and the first to successfully cultivate fruit-bearing olive trees.
+After roughly a decade the plantation reportedly comprised some 250 acres of cane, said to be the finest in the province, along with orchards of lemon, orange and peach trees and half a mile of passion fruit vines, though contemporary accounts suggest the operation was never profitable.
+Fariola gave up the enterprise around 1877, a period that coincided with a destructive fungal blight affecting sugar crops across the Wide Bay district.